-Whombo combos, mumbo jumbos: that’s what veterinarians who understand immunology call combination shots.

-Whombo combos, mumbo jumbos: that’s what veterinarians who understand immunology call combination shots.
-Unlike a vaccine such as rabies, which contains a single virus, combination vaccines contain multiple “modified live” viruses mixed with various bacteria.
-Think of them as toxic soups, biochemical wolves in sheep’s clothing.
+Unlike the rabies vaccine, which is a single shot with only the rabies virus, combination vaccines contain multiple “modified live” viruses mixed with various bacteria.
+Think of them as toxic soups … biochemical wolves in sheep’s clothing.
 When your vet sends out reminders to bring your dog “up to date on shots,” expect the whombo combo.
 Beware the wolf.
 You’ve probably seen combo shots listed on your vet bill as DHLPP, DHLPPC, DA2LPPC, 5-Way, 6-Way, 7-Way, 7 in 1 or the like.
 After you learn more about these names, you won’t want to see them on a bill (or in your dog) again.

 Profit and convenience are the big selling points.
 Vets in large corporate practices, even those who don’t like combo shots, may be under orders to use them.
 And I suspect some vets don’t realize (or want to believe) how dangerous these weapons of over-vaccination can be.

-Immunity given by some vaccine components can last for years, even a lifetime, but other components may give immunity for less a year, yet they’re packaged together.
+Immunity given by some vaccine components can last for years, even a lifetime, but other components may give immunity for less than a year, yet they’re packaged together.
 This is the pharmaceutical equivalent of packaging beef jerky and ice cream together.

 Some combo components are made from viruses, some are from bacteria, all delivered at once with a dangerous punch.